 Huntington Bank Building, Office skyscraper in Downtown Columbus, Ohio

-The Huntington Bank Building is an office skyscraper with 21 floors of office space in downtown Columbus, reaching about 88 meters high.
-The ground floor houses a large banking hall with original teller stations and counters, accessed through a central entrance on Capitol Square.
+The Huntington Bank Building is a 21-floor office skyscraper in downtown Columbus, Ohio, rising about 290 feet (88 meters).
+It stands directly on Capitol Square and contains a large banking hall on the ground floor with original teller stations and counters, accessible through a central entrance.

-The building was designed in 1924 by architects Graham, Anderson, Probst & White, representing early 20th-century commercial design.
-An earlier structure from 1903 was integrated into this one, with its original southern facade still visible from High Street.
+The building was designed in 1924 by the firm Graham, Anderson, Probst & White, known for large-scale commercial projects across the United States.
+A structure from 1903 was incorporated into the design, and its original southern facade is still visible from High Street today.

 The community of curious travelers